In this section

 Quality health care means doing the right thing — for the right patient, at the right time, in the right way — to achieve the best possible results.
-Patient-safety practices protect patients from preventable harm associated with health care services.
+Patient safety practices protect patients from accidental or preventable harm associated with health care services.

-Together, care-quality and patient-safety improvement activities can help health care teams achieve the 6 aims described in the National Academy of Medicine’s publication, Crossing the Quality Chasm: A New Health System for the 21st Century.
+Together, care quality and patient safety improvement activities can help health care teams achieve the 6 aims described in the Institute of Medicine’s publication Crossing the Quality Chasm: A New Health System for the 21st Century.
 It states that care should be:

-Electronic health records (EHR) facilitate health care quality-and-safety improvements as compared to paper records.
-EHRs gives clinicians — as well as patients and their proxies —access to relevant patient information.
+Compared with paper records, electronic health records (EHRs) facilitate improvements to health care quality and safety.
+EHRs gives clinicians — as well as patients and their proxies — access to relevant patient information.

-A properly implemented EHR helps clinicians more easily document and follow patients from one point of care to another.
-It also provides automated functionalities that improve patient care and safety, such as:
+A properly implemented EHR helps clinicians more easily track patients from one point of care to another and document all care they receive.
+It also has automated functionalities that improve patient care and safety, such as: